gmx-io/gmx-synthetics/README.md

 ## Integration Notes

-- Deposits, withdrawals and orders may be cancelled if the requirements specified in the request cannot be fufilled, e.g. min amount out.
+- Deposits, withdrawals and orders may be cancelled if the requirements specified in the request cannot be fulfilled, e.g. min amount out.
 Do check where funds and gas refunds will be sent to on cancellation to ensure it matches expectations.

 - Decrease position orders can output two tokens instead of a single token, in case the decrease position swap fails, it is also possible that the output amount and collateral may not be sufficient to cover fees, causing the order to not be executed